Zentrallabor Zytometrie und Zellsortierung

 Technische Entwicklungen und Innovationen (derzeit nur auf Englisch)

-To increase the number of detectable parameters of a cell further, we are investigating cytometric pulse shape analysis together with the Berlin company APE.
-In this method, the resulting pulse shape of a cell is detected and classified.
-This enables the differentiation of cell characteristics just on the basis of the pulse shape, i.e. it is not necessary to label the cells e.g. with a surface marker.
+To increase the number of parameters of cells that can be detected by flow cytometry, we are investigating cytometric pulse shape analysis in collaboration with the Berlin-based company APE.
+In this method, the resulting pulse shape of the scattered light from a cell is detected in an angle-dependent manner and classified by data processing.
+This allows the discrimination of cell properties based on the pulse shape alone, i.e. it is not necessary to label the cells with a surface marker, for example.
+In a further step, this method will be extended to enable cell sorting.

 We developed a cooling device in order to keep the sheath fluid temperature on a FACS Aria constant.
 We found that the foccusing of the side-streams on a FACS Aria are temperature sensitve.
 Room and instrument temperature shifts of more than +/- 5K results in a defocusing of the side-streams and the recovery of sorted cells decreased drastically.
 Furthermore, the sensitivity of delayed lasers decreased due to instable laser-delay.